jon1enforce/python_access_control/README.md

 # something stupid:
 https://www.youtube.com/watch?v=UNRnSaXajC4
 # framework description: REVERSE on SETUP.PY, and SET
-FIRST install with reverse.sh (reverse.py)
+FIRST install an app -- with reverse.sh (reverse.py), and set the access allowed on all dependencies ..listed at setup.py
-..on setup.py
 # framework description: TRACE and SET
 SECOND just trace and set access rules.. with root.py (overhead code must be expanded)
 # universal access control approach is not always suitable..